NitzanHod/gnn_depth/README.md

 # gnn_depth
-Measuring and mitigating the effect of depth on the performance of GNNs,
+Measuring and mitigating the effect of depth on the performance of GNNs.